NC Jukebox (2016-2017)

 Sophie Polson, Computer Science (BS)

-Ben Stone, Evolutionary Anthropology (BS)
+Ben Stone, Evolutionary Anthropology (AB)

 Jaehoon Sung, Biomedical Engineering (BSE), Electrical Engineering (BSE2)